polish-penguin-dev/Penguins-Kindle-Wiki/Illusion-Guide.md

 </div>
 ```

-## Q: Why Can't I Load Characters From Different Alphabets On Elder Kindles/Mojibake?
+## Q: Why can't I load characters from different alphabets on older Kindles/mojibake?

-A: Don't Know, But Can Be Mitigated With ANSI Escape Codes/Per-Language Font As Done In [KAnki](https://github.com/crizmo/KAnki/tree/main).
+A: I don't know, but it can be mitigated with ANSI escape codes/per-language font as done in [KAnki](https://github.com/crizmo/KAnki/tree/main).

-## Q: Why Does Illusion Exist?
+## Q: Why does Illusion exist?

-A: Easy Apps.
+A: Easy apps.

 ## Q: Fetch()?

-A: Look At XMLHttpRequest()
+A: Look at XMLHttpRequest().

-## Q: Why Is My JS Not Loading?
+## Q: Why is my JS not loading?

-A: Most Likely, ES6 Features (Try Babel + Polyfill), Or Incorrect Path.
+A: Most likely, ES6 features (try Babel + Polyfill), or incorrect path.

-## Q: Why Hasn't My App Updated?
+## Q: Why hasn't my app updated?

-A: Reload, Then Try Again!
-(Add Button With `window.location.reload();`, Spam It, Exit In & Out, Spam It, It Will Update!)
-If Not, Restart Kindle Or Switch Mesquite Apps (Mesquite Process Gets Killed On App Switch)
+A: Reload, then try again!
+(Add a button with `window.location.reload();`, spam it, exit in & out, spam it, it will update!)
+If not, restart Kindle or switch Mesquite apps (Mesquite process gets killed on app switch).

-## Q: WebKit Version/Safari Version?
+## Q: WebKit version/Safari version?

-A: Approx. Safari 5, 5.1 Launching With WebKit 533.16 According To [MDN](https://github.com/mdn/browser-compat-data/blob/main/browsers/safari.json).
+A: Approx. Safari 5, 5.1 launching with WebKit 533.16 according to [MDN](https://github.com/mdn/browser-compat-data/blob/main/browsers/safari.json).

-## Q: [What Are Some] Common CSS/JS Methods/Styles That Are Unsupported?
+## Q: [What are some] common CSS/JS methods/styles that are unsupported?

-A: Fetch(), Flexbox, Arrow Functions, Const/Let, CSS Variables, ...
+A: Fetch(), Flexbox, arrow functions, const/let, CSS variables, ...

-## Q: Run SH?
+## Q: Run sh?

-Look At [Utild](https://github.com/KindleModding/utild) And [KindleForge](https://github.com/polish-penguin-dev/KindleForge) Which Is An IllusionUtild Application.
-Also Consider Reading The Mesquite & WAFs Writeup.
-Calling `com.lab126.transfer` Is Also Possible But Unreliable.
+Look at [Utild](https://github.com/KindleModding/utild) and [KindleForge](https://github.com/polish-penguin-dev/KindleForge) which is an IllusionUtild application.
+Also consider reading the Mesquite & WAFs writeup.
+Calling `com.lab126.transfer` is also possible but unreliable.

-## Q: Found Something Out?
-How Do I Add My Own Helpful Q&A?
+## Q: Found something out?
+How do I add my own helpful Q&A?

-A: DM Penguins184 On Discord!
+A: DM Penguins184 on Discord!